MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 RFC 1918 carves IP address blocks out of the IPv4 32-bit address space and makes them non-routable on the public internet, so you can reuse them in multiple private networks for internal communication.
 This best practice is based on the same principle that applies to private address space.
 One or more address ranges are carved out of the entire private address space that's used by an organization and declared non-routable within that organization’s corporate network.
 The address ranges are reused in multiple landing zones.
 As a result, each landing zone:

 - Is assigned a routable address space that's made of one or more address ranges.
-The address ranges are centrally managed by the organization and uniquely assigned to a landing zone for communicating with the corporate network.
+The organization centrally manages the address ranges and uniquely assigns them to a landing zone for communicating with the corporate network.
 Addresses in the routable space are assigned to front-end components.
 - Can use the non-routable address space, which is the address ranges that the organization declared non-routable in the corporate network.
 You can use these reserved ranges for internal communication in all landing zones.
 Addresses in the non-routable space are assigned to back-end components.

 In an Azure hub-and-spoke network that's customer-managed or based on Virtual WAN, two or more spoke virtual networks can't have overlapping IP address spaces.
 Non-routable address blocks can't be assigned to a landing zone spoke.
 Virtual network peering is nontransitive, so a landing zone spoke virtual network can peer with a "second-level" spoke virtual network that has a non-routable address space.
 The following diagram shows the dual virtual network topology for landing zones.

 :::image type="content" source="./media/ipv4-exhaustion-hub-spoke-vnet-peering.png" alt-text="Each application landing zone contains two peered virtual networks, one with routable IP addresses, which hosts front-end components, and one with non-routable IP addresses, which hosts back-end components." border="false" lightbox="./media/ipv4-exhaustion-hub-spoke-vnet-peering.png":::

 Each application landing zone contains two peered virtual networks.
-One virtual network has routable IP addresses, which hosts front-end components and one has non-routable IP addresses, which hosts back-end components.
+One virtual network has routable IP addresses and hosts front-end components.
+One has non-routable IP addresses and hosts back-end components.
 The routable landing zone spoke peers with the regional hub.
 The non-routable landing zone spoke peers the routable landing zone spoke.
 Virtual network peering is nontransitive, so non-routable prefixes aren't visible to the regional hub or the rest of the corporate network.
 The routable virtual networks can't use the non-routable address ranges.
 Some organizations have fragmented address space that’s already assigned to routable networks.
 It can be challenging to identify unused large address blocks and declare them non-routable.
 In that case, consider unused addresses that aren’t included in the RFC 1918 address space.
 The previous diagram provides an example of carrier-grade NAT addresses, defined by RFC 6598, in non-routable spoke virtual networks.

 ### Migration from single virtual network landing zones